 Billingshurst Choral Society (BCS) is a lively and well-established choir based in West Sussex.
-Founded in 1986 by a group of friends, including the founding Musical Director George Jones, we celebrated our 30th anniversary in 2016, and membership is currently around 100 singers.
-We rehearse at Billingshurst Primary School on Tuesday evenings during term time, from 7:30 pm to 9:45 pm.
+Founded in 1986 by a group of friends, including the founding Musical Director George Jones, the choir has grown in both repertoire and number.
+We recently celebrated our 30th anniversary and continue to develop.
+Membership is currently around 100 singers rehearsing every Tuesday evening (during term time).

 What do we sing?